muchirajunior/BookStoreAPI/README.md

 ## BookStore API
 -----------------
-- books store API is a asp.net api using C# programming language
+- books store API is an ASP.NET api using C# programming language
 - the API utilizes all CRUD operations for the Books that is adding, get a book, update and delete

 - the API also has users operations that is register , login and delete